renderorange/Git-Lint/README.md

 To enable as a `commit-msg` hook, copy the `commit-msg` script from the `example/hooks` directory into the `.git/hooks` directory of the repo you want to check.

+# KNOWN CAVEATS

+Since the default commit check profile runs all commit checks by default, an unchanged default profile will not allow the user to add a commit since they'll get a warning for either indent tabs or indent spaces.
+To work around this, create a new profile, or override the default profile, to use the one being used for the project.

+    [lint "profiles.commit"]
+        default = Whitespace, IndentSpaces

+Both the IndentTabs and IndentSpaces commit checks overlap with the MixedIndentTabsSpaces check.
+A user may find two warnings given if mixed indent tabs and spaces are found; one for the tab (or space) indent and one for the mixed indent tab (or space).

 # COPYRIGHT AND LICENSE

 Copyright (c) 2022 Blaine Motsinger under the MIT license.